mguddamsetty/mguddamsetty/README.md

 Email: mguddamsetty[at]ucsd[dot]edu

 huge fan of la jolla beach.

+people should do this more: https://www.aao.org/physician-wellness/digital-detox
 <!--
 **mguddamsetty/mguddamsetty** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.